ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 Include Details About the User Who Created an Object
 ====================================================

-Responses for some objects include a ``createdBy`` field, which includes subfields that specify the user who created the object.
-By default, the ``createdBy`` field includes only the ``id`` and ``userName`` subfields.
+Responses for some objects include a ``createdBy`` field, which includes subfields that provide details about the user who created the object.
+By default, the ``createdBy`` field includes the following subfields:

+- ``id``
+- ``username``
+- ``firstName``
+- ``lastName``
+- ``pseudonym``
+- ``owner``

 To include more details about the user that created an object, append ``?fields=userDetails`` to the end of the request URL.
-Note that the number of additional subfields included in the ``createdBy`` field will vary based on your API user account's Organization role.
+Note that additional subfields will be included within the ``createdBy`` field only for API users with Read permission for user accounts (i.e., API user accounts with an Organization role of Organization Administrator).

 For example, the following request will retrieve data for the Group whose ID is 12 and return additional details about the user who created the Group.
-The first response will be for an API user without **Read** permission for user accounts (e.g., the API user account has an Organization role of Standard User), and the second response will be for an API user with **Read** permission for user accounts (e.g., the API user account has an Organization role of Organization Administrator).

 .. code::